NixonOjiem/smart-bookmark/README.md

 2. Scrapping Layer: Cheerio and axios is used to scrap the site adn fetch title and meta data
 3. Filtering: Filters by part-of-speech to prioritize Nouns and Adjectives
 4. Tag Generation: Selects top 5 words

+## Testing using Jest

+# Frontend

+1. npm test: Run all the test

+# Backend

+1. npx jest: Run all the test